asystemsguy/REST_presentation/src/presentation.md

 - In cloud computing, you will rent a server from a cloud provider and pay only for what you use.
 - To be cost effective cloud provider will virtually share a physical machine between different clients.
 - The part of machine each client gets is called a virtual machine.
-- For this course, you can use azure virtual machines to run your backends.

 ---
 # Backend basics